 Cost: $10 per person per lesson if the student pays for the month’s four lessons at Lesson #1 ($40 total, not refundable for missed lessons). $12 per lesson if you’d like to pay as you go.
 Cash or Check (no credit cards) made payable to Marta Pascale, accepted before the start of each class.

-Maximum Class Size: 20 participants – first come, first served
+Maximum Class Size: 20 participants – first come, first served.
+Registration is strongly encouraged – priority is given to students who register using the form below.

-The Dance of the Month for (month) is: TBD
+The Dance of the Month for January is: Waltz